A new perspective on renormalization: the scattering transformation: Relation to the renormalization group

 This now leads to the important conclusion -- what is primary is how the physics changes as a function of scale.
 This is the natural basis for the S-matrix.
 The singularities in the calculation of the S-matrix in the conventional approach are introduced because of a poor choice of basis.
 With the correct choice of basis, which expresses the physics based on scale, there are no singularities or need to renormalize.
 This is the new perspective on renormalization -- it is not needed.
 The part of the conventional process which survives is the understanding of how the physics ``renormalizes'' as a function of inverse scale, $\lambda$.

 Now the obvious question is ``where are the solutions to the renormalization group equations in this new perspective?''
 They are contained in the functions $\varphi_0(\lambda)$ and $S_2^{-1}(\lambda,\lambda^\prime)$.
-For instance, let us assume that there are three renormalization group equations generated by a theory based on a scalar field, a mass, and a coupling constant.
+For instance, assume that there are three renormalization group equations generated by a theory based on a scalar field, a mass, and a coupling constant.
 This means that three functions, $a_1(\lambda)$, $a_2(\lambda)$ and $a_3(\lambda)$, specify the scaling behavior of the system.
-Once can identify
+One can now identify

 and

 for a proper choice of $g_1(\lambda)$, $g_2(\lambda,\lambda^\prime)$, and $g_3(\lambda,\lambda^\prime)$.
 Since physical theories are specified by a small, finite number of fields, masses, and coupling constants; an analysis of the dimensionality of $S_2^{-1}(\lambda,\lambda^\prime)$ will uncover how many there are.
 For the case that $S_2^{-1}(\lambda,\lambda^\prime)$ can be written as $S_2^{-1}(\lambda / \lambda^\prime)$, there would be just one scalar field and one mass in the system.
 The state of the system would display a multi fractal behavior and the physics would be called stationary.